codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/README.md

   * Submit a question, observation, and how long you spent on canvas

 ## Learning Objectives
-* Students will understand the difference between Hashing and Cypher algorythems and when they are used
+* Students will understand the difference between Hashing and Cypher algorithms and when they are used
-* Students will be able to implament basic auth for thier apis
+* Students will be able to implement basic auth for their APIs

 ## Requirements
 #### Configuration